Thomas R. Bard: Early life

-Born in Chambersburg, Franklin County, Pennsylvania, on December 8, 1841, Bard attended the common schools, and graduated from the Chambersburg Academy in 1858.
-He studied law in school, and before his graduation, he secured a job with the Pennsylvania Railroad Company.
+Born in Chambersburg, Pennsylvania, on December 8, 1841, Bard attended the common schools, and graduated from the Chambersburg Academy in 1858.
+He studied law in school, and before his graduation, he secured a job with Pennsylvania Railroad.
 Later, he became an assistant to the superintendent of the Cumberland Valley Railroad.
 Other business ventures included the grain business in Hagerstown, Maryland.
 During the early part of the Civil War, Bard served as a volunteer Union scout during the invasions of Maryland and Pennsylvania by the Confederates.

 In 1865, Bard arrived in Ventura County, California, to develop his uncle Thomas A. Scott's properties in Ojai.
 In 1867, Bard would become the first person in California to produce oil from a drilled well.
+The official Congressional Directory for 1903 notes that Bard "has engaged in wharving and warehousing, banking, petroleum mining, sheep grazing, and dealing in real estate".

 Political career

 Thomas R. Bard moved to Ventura County, California, in 1864 and served as a member of the board of supervisors of Santa Barbara County from 1868 to 1873.
 In 1871, he was appointed as a commissioner to organize Ventura County.
 During this time, he purchased and subdivided Rancho El Rio de Santa Clara o la Colonia and laid out the plans for Port Hueneme, California, the future site of his Berylwood estate.

 Bard was the California delegate to the 1884 Republican National Convention, and later served as the director of the California state board of agriculture from 1886 to 1887.
 In 1887, Bard became a founding board member of Occidental College.
-He was elected as a Republican to the United States Senate to fill a vacancy in the term that began on March 4, 1899.
-He served from February 7, 1900, to March 3, 1905.
+Elected as a Republican to the United States Senate on February 6, 1900, to fill a vacancy created by the death of Senator Stephen M. White, he served until March 3, 1905.
 Bard was unsuccessful in his 1904 reelection bid.
 During his term Bard served as the chairman of the Committee of Fisheries (for the Fifty-seventh Congress) and served on the Committee on irrigation (for the Fifty-eighth Congress).
 One of Thomas R. Bard's notable acts during his time in office was to appoint George S. Patton to West Point.